vsylvestre/graphql-playground-csharp/README.md

 dotnet run
 ```

-The app should be available at on port `5000`, and the playground at `localhost:5000/playground`.
+The app should be available on port `5000`, and the playground at `localhost:5000/playground`.